reigningforest/deployed_nlp_answering_system/README.md

-# Simple NLP Answering System
+# Deployed NLP Answering System

 A minimal API service that answers natural-language questions about member messages using retrieval-augmented generation (RAG).